 By 2016 Mrs Jolly was 86 years old and was suffering from a heart condition and arthritis.

-In September 2016 Mrs Jolly was informed that she was being investigated by the Hospital’s Director of Operations with regard concerns the Hospital had with her capabilities.
+In September 2016 Mrs Jolly was informed that she was being investigated by the Hospital’s Director of Operations with regards concerns the Hospital had with her capabilities.
 Mrs Jolly was then placed on “special leave” which meant she had to collect her belongings and she was then escorted from the building.
 Effectively Mrs Jolly was suspended.

 The manager investigating the capability issue (“Mr E”) heard a number of discriminatory comments from Mrs Jolly’s colleagues when investigating her capabilities.
 These comments included being told that Mrs Jolly was too old to walk the length of the building, that Mrs Jolly was old and frail because of her arthritis and that there were concerns regarding Mrs Jolly working overtime because of her age.
 During the investigation there was a suggestion that Mrs Jolly could undergo some additional training, though Mr E himself dismissed this idea stating that Mrs Jolly was “stuck in old secretarial ways”.